adiprnm/adiprnm/README.md

 ### Hi there 👋

-I'm a full-stack Ruby on Rails developer.
+I'm a full-stack web developer.
 I work as a full-time software engineer (backend) at Happy5.
+Ruby on Rails is my go-to framework.

 Apart from my main full-time job, here's what I do in the meantime:
 - [Tanggal Merah Terdekat](https://tanggal-merah-terdekat.vercel.app), a simple website that informs the nearest public holiday in Indonesia.